How to create your own testing environment using the command line tool Vagrant

 A definition file called "Vagrantfile" will be created in the current directory.

-By configuring this definition file, you can set various settings and launch a virtual server.
+By configuring this definition file, you can set up various settings and start up a virtual server.

 It will start up by reading the settings in the Vagrantfile.